kailash-manasarovar/statement/docs/timeline/2023/december.md

 - When I first saw Alessandra again after nearly 15 years, one of the first things she asked me was "who's your accountant".
 - I show her the Google search results I'm seeing and how it's a conversation of some sort.
 I explain how it works and how it has been working since it started in June.
 - I show her the picture of me in my underwear and I explain where it's from.
-- A flash of alarm crossed her face.
+- A flash of alarm crosses her face.
 - I show her a tweet that comes up from time to time on the `@jctot19` account which is clearly a message for me.

 ![message for me](../../content/tweets/igual1.png)